MechanicalRock/mechanicalrock.github.io/_posts/2022-09-21-hvr-and-hva.markdown

 ### Issues solved by HVA

-- Faster and higher volume replication
+- High throughput promotes efficient load time into the destination (>10MBps)
-- Major compute impacts of replication
+- Handles large volumes of data
-- Using Oracle
+- Data Compression

-HVA seeks to tackle these issues in the data space.
-Data collection is ever increasing and enterprises today are racing to leverage their own data.
-Both speed and volume are provided by HVA, with more than 10 mB/s being replicated a second.
-In addition, the utilisation of change data capture, reading only the changes made to a database, means that the database isn’t directly queried for continuous replication.
-Similar to HVR, HVA leverages the database’s change data capture transaction logs to do this.
-This avoids querying the database for incremental loads, and the compute load on the database itself is minimised.
-However, as mentioned this benefit is only during continuous syncing of data, during the initial load HVA directly SELECTs all schemas and associated tables from the database.
-Finally, you can use this tool help move away from Orcale to a better cloud-based storage solution.
-Oracle, though widespread, could be considered overly complex, verbose and cumbersome in its setup, maintenance and use.
-Cloud-storage solutions such as Snowflake, when leveraged correctly can mean a cheaper and easier to use data solution for many currently using Oracle.
-HVA can be used to reap these benefits of Snowflake and others by aiding in replicating your data in the cloud.
-Though if Oracle is serving you and your analytical needs well, then this tool is not for you.
+- Use of CDC eliminates the need for queries to the source database thereby minimising replication latency
+- Schema Drift Handling
+- Allows Rapid integration through the use of a managed service (Connectors)

+As technology capabilities advance so does the need to move faster and work more efficiently.
+In saying so, we can reduce the core requirements of any large enterprising companies to two metrics, time savings and monetary cost savings.
+When it comes to data, this rule could not be more true than it is today.
+The fact that companies are producing larger volumes of data at a much faster rate means there is a real demand for tools that can handle large volumes of data and also keep up with the rate which new data is generated.

+Fortunately HVA can handle large volumes of data at a rate of >10 mB/s.
+In addition, the utilisation of CDC means that the need to query the database for data changes is totally eliminated thereby reducing the data integration latency also known as the load time.
+HVA implements CDC by making use of the database's transaction logs.

+It is important to note that CDC is not used during initial load.
+During initial load HVA performs a query that employs the use of the SELECT command to grab all schemas and associated tables from the database and this exerts a substantial compute load on the resource system.
+There are ways to alleviate the processing burden placed on the system during initial load.
+The main method that can be used to achieve this is multi-core parallel processing of a pre-segmented table, with each core being allocated a workload.

 ### Setup